MyGet/MyGetDocs/site/Docs/Reference/Build-Services-Build.bat-Examples.markdown

 The following build.bat executes several steps:

 * Compile the solution using msbuild
-* Create a single NuGet package containing all referenced projects, also creating symbols packages.
+* Create a single NuGet package containing all referenced projects.
 Package version will come from %PackageVersion% environment variable, if set.

 build.bat: